ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 Create and manage subdomains for network load balancer (NLB) IP addresses and health check monitors for subdomains.
 For more information, see [Registering a load balancer subdomain](/docs/containers?topic=containers-loadbalancer_hostname).
 {: shortdesc}

 ### `ibmcloud oc nlb-dns add`
 {: #cs_nlb-dns-add}

-Add one or more network load balancer (NLB) IP addresses to an existing subdomain that you created with the [`ibmcloud oc nlb-dns create` command](#cs_nlb-dns-create).
+Add one or more network load balancer (NLB) IP addresses to an existing subdomain that you created with the [`ibmcloud oc nlb-dns create classic` command](#cs_nlb-dns-create).
 {: shortdesc}

 For example, in a multizone cluster, you might create an NLB in each zone to expose an app.
-You register the NLB IPs with a subdomain by running `ibmcloud oc nlb-dns create`.
+You register the NLB IPs with a subdomain by running `ibmcloud oc nlb-dns create classic`.
 Later, you add another zone to your cluster and another NLB for that zone.
 You can use this command to add the new NLB IP to this existing subdomain.
 When a user accesses your app subdomain, the client accesses one of these IPs at random, and the request is sent to that NLB.

 ```
 ibmcloud oc nlb-dns add --cluster CLUSTER --ip NLB_IP [--ip NLB2_IP2 --ip NLB3_IP ...] --nlb-host SUBDOMAIN [--json] [-s]